rmorshea/spectate/docs/source/usage/spectating-other-types.rst

 Control Event Notifications
 ---------------------------

-We're now able to use :ref:`"beforebacks" <Model Beforebacks>` and :ref:`"afterbacks" <Model Afterbacks>` to print out information about a model before and after a change occures, but what we actually want is to send this same information to :func:`views <spectate.base.view>` as we did when we learned :ref:`the basics`.
+We're now able to use :ref:`"beforebacks" <Control Beforebacks>` and :ref:`"afterbacks" <Control Afterbacks>` to print out information about a model before and after a change occures, but what we actually want is to send this same information to :func:`views <spectate.base.view>` as we did when we learned :ref:`the basics`.
 To accomplish this we use the ``notify`` function passed into the beforeback and